BYU-ELC/PcbDesign/README.md

 1. Open a terminal (Ctrl+Alt+T on Linux, PowerShell on Windows).
 2. Run `git version`.
 If an error occurs, follow the instructions in the above paragraph to download git.
-3. Run `cd EAGLE`
+3. Navigate to where you want to download the repository using the `cd` command
 4. Run `git clone https://github.com/BYU-ELC/PcbDesign byuPCB`
-5. Open EAGLE
-6. Click on the "Options" tab and select "Directories..." from the list
-7. Add ":$HOME/EAGLE/byuPCB" to the end of each of the following fields.
-On Windows, replace the colon with a semicolon.
-(Ex: change _$HOME/EAGLE/libraries_ to _$HOME/EAGLE/libraries:$HOME/EAGLE/byuPCB_)
- - Libraries
- - Design Rules
- - CAM Jobs
-8. After verifying that the above fields have been correctly changed, click OK.
+5. Now when running your PCB design software, make sure to navigate here when checking design rules or exporting to .gbr files

-Every once in a while, navigate to the directory (`cd EAGLE/byuPCB`) and execute `git pull`.
+Every once in a while, navigate to the directory chossen for download and execute `git pull`.
 This will keep your version of the file up to date.

 ## Manual Setup: Download